aaronkwhite/bootstrap-jekyll/README.md

  git clone git@github.com:aaronkwhite/bootstrap-jekyll.git project-name
 ```

+Clone the repo and start building your site.
+The core components are located in the *source* directory, so you can better oranize your content and stucture.

-Build out your site.
-You'll need to setup compass or use Codekit to compile the LESS into the 'source/assets/stylesheets' directory.
+This repo is uing Bootstrap LESS & Font-Awesome LESS, located in the root directory.
+You'll need to setup compass or use Codekit to compile the LESS into the `source/assets/stylesheets` directory.

 To test your site locally just run:

 ```
 jekyll serve